- Hashimoto’s thyroiditis is an autoimmune disorder and the most common cause of hypothyroidism in those over six years old.

 In particular, the parasitical infection Blastocystis hominis and bacterial infection H. pylori have both been linked to Hashimoto’s disease.
 (10, 11)

-Along with this, viral infections are often cited as a major factor in autoimmune thyroid diseases.
-Research has found a link between Esptein-Barr virus and thyroid disease.
-Other viruses or their components that have been found in the thyroid gland include enterovirus, herpes, HTLV-1, mumps virus, parvovirus, retroviruses, and rubella.
-Studies have yet to conclusively determine whether viral infection is responsible for thyroiditis.
+Along with this, infections are often cited as a major factor in autoimmune thyroid diseases.
+Research has found a link between Esptein-Barr (EBV) and thyroid disease.
+Other pathogens or their components that have been found in the thyroid gland, including herpes, HTLV-1, mumps, and rubella.
+Studies have yet to conclusively determine whether a pathogenic infection is responsible for thyroiditis.
 (12, 13, 14, 15)

 A healthy and nutrient-dense diet is essential for optimal thyroid function.
 Nutritional deficiencies that may be behind thyroid issues include: (16, 17)